 In 2015 she co-founded Game Dev Graz, a non-profit association dedicated to supporting game developers and gaming culture.

-She went to school at BORG Dreierschützengasse in the informatics branch.
+She went to school at BORG Dreierschützengasse in the informatics branch, where she “left” early, not doing the Matura.

-Her current residence, where she is located most of the space-time, is her home city of Graz, Austria, where she is working on FruchtFabel, a vegan, gluten-free and sustainable food project, amongst other things, like her own art book, and perhaps a video game.
+Her current residence, where she is physically located most of the space-time, is her home city of Graz, Austria, where she is working on FruchtFabel, a vegan, gluten-free and sustainable food start-up, amongst other things, like her own art book, and perhaps a video game.

 In addition, she is committed to promoting and creating a more ethical, equitable, diverse, inclusive, accessible, joyful, passionate, loving, sustainable and regenerative world for all its inhabitants, wherever and whenever possible.